Ehye-tech/SpringBoot-todo/README.md

 ### Usage
 - Access the application at `http://localhost:8080`.
 - Add, update, and delete tasks across different lanes (backlog, doing, done).
-- Access the application at `http://localhost:8081` for MySQL on Docker.
+- Access the MySQL on Docker at `http://localhost:8081`.
 Before you check MySQL, make sure Docker is on.

 ### Features
 - **Task Lanes**: Organize tasks into backlog, doing, and done.